oreys/SWE-Project_FoodApp/README.md

 # SWE-Project_Food-App

+## Description
-The result of this project will be an App, which gives you recipes acording to your ingredients.
+The result of this project is an App, which gives you recipes according to your ingredients.

-Features:
+## Features
 * adding recipes
 * adding new ingredients for new recipes
 * searching for recipes with selected ingredients

+## Possible features for the future:
 * calculate amount for number of portions
 * calorie counter

-Construction:
+## Usage
+How to use FoodApp is explained [here](https://github.com/oreys/SWE-Project_FoodApp/wiki/User).

+## Construction
 * SQL data bases for ingredients and recipes
-* C# stuff
+* C# for basic functions and structures
-* GUI
+* Windows Forms as GUI to create a working application with which  user can interact

+## More detailed information
+More information on the programming side of this project can be found [here](https://github.com/oreys/SWE-Project_FoodApp/wiki/Developer).